BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_DeployWACVM.md

     ![Create VM](./media/vm002-18.png "Create VM on Azure Stack HCI 22H2")

-10. On the "Upgrade to Ubuntu Pro" screen, select **Continue** and ENTER
+10. On the "Upgrade to Ubuntu Pro" screen, select **Continue** and ENTER.

     ![Create VM](./media/vm002-19.png "Create VM on Azure Stack HCI 22H2")

-11. On the "SSH setup" screen, select "Install openSSH server" and select **Done**
+11. On the "SSH setup" screen, select "Install openSSH server" and select **Done**.

     ![Create VM](./media/vm002-20.png "Create VM on Azure Stack HCI 22H2")

-12. On the "Featured Server snaps" screen, select **Done**
+12. On the "Featured Server Snaps" screen, select **Done**.

     ![Create VM](./media/vm002-21.png "Create VM on Azure Stack HCI 22H2")

-13. Now wait until you get the "Install complete!" screen and select **Reboot Now** and ENTER
+13. Now wait until you get the "Install complete!" screen and select **Reboot Now** and ENTER.

-15. Once the virtual machine is up and running try to login!
+15. Once the virtual machine is up and running try to log in!

 Task 5: Live migrate a virtual machine to another node
 -----

-The final step we'll cover is using Windows Admin Center to live migrate VM002 from it's current node, to an alternate node in the cluster.
+The final step we'll cover is using Windows Admin Center to live to migrate VM002 from its current node to an alternate node in the cluster.

-1. Still within the **Windows Admin Center** on **AdminCenter** VM, under **Cluster Resources**, click on **Virtual machines**
+1. Still within the **Windows Admin Center** on **AdminCenter** VM, under **Cluster Resources**, click on **Virtual machines**.

-2. On the **Virtual machines** page, select the **Inventory** tab
+2. On the **Virtual machines** page, select the **Inventory** tab.

 3. Under **Host server**, make a note of the node that VM002 is currently running on.
-You may need to expand the column width to see the name
+You may need to expand the column width to see the name.

     ![Create VM](./media/LiveMigrate-1.png "Create VM on Azure Stack HCI 22H2")

 4. Next to **VM002**, click the tick box next to VM002, then click **More**.
 You'll notice you can Clone, Domain Join and also Move the VM.
-Click **Move**
+Click **Move**.

     ![Create VM](./media/LiveMigrate-2.png "Create VM on Azure Stack HCI 22H2")

 5. Next to **VM002**, click the tick box next to VM002, then click **More**.
 You'll notice you can Clone, Domain Join and also Move the VM.
-Click **Move**
+Click **Move**.

     ![Create VM](./media/LiveMigrate-3.png "Create VM on Azure Stack HCI 22H2")